 The purchaser of the lot and HafenCity Hamburg GmbH draw up a contract committing the purchaser to construct a building that fulfills the label criteria.
 The investor must comply with 3 out of 5 criteria, one of which is obligatory: the sustainable management of resources.
 These conditions are integrated into a competition and judged by a jury.

-The contractual and regulatory elements are then evaluated by an independent inspection institute appointed by HafenCity Hamurg GmbH.
+The contractual and regulatory elements are then evaluated by an independent inspection institute appointed by HafenCity Hamburg GmbH.
 If the buildings meet these criteria, they can be granted a preliminary certification.